RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_1_Notes.md

 - **Compliance**: Developing internal security policies, regulatory requirements, and independent standards.
 - **Business Continuity**: Maintaining everyday productivity by establishing disaster recovery plans.

+An organization may use playbooks and implement training as part of their security and risk management program.
+This domain is related to Information Security (InfoSec), and how it has a set of processes to establish secure information.

 ## Asset Security
 - **Focus**: Securing digital and physical assets, including storage, maintenance, retention, and destruction of data.

 ### Key Concept:
 - **Handling PII and SPII**: Ensuring policies and procedures are in place to securely handle and protect Personally Identifiable Information (PII) and Sensitive Personally Identifiable Information (SPII).

+A team could conduct a security impact analsis, establish a recovery plan, or manage data exposure to better manage the organization's assets.
+They also may make backups to restore the environment in the event a security incident takes place.

 ## Security Architecture and Engineering
 - **Focus**: Optimizing data security by ensuring effective tools, systems, and processes are in place to protect an organization's assets and data.